vippsas/vipps-recurring-api/vipps-recurring-api.md

 The user will also see a failure description on the charge in the Vipps or MobilePay app.

-Display of charge failure due to a charge being higher than the `maxAmount` in Vipps:
+Display of charge failure due to a charge being higher than the `maxAmount` in the app:
 ![variable_amount_charge](images/variable_amount_charge.png)

 ## Skip landing page